-WHAT: Record incidence of sick or injured birds in the flock and the type of illness.
-WHY: Sick and injured birds need additional attention; early recognition, treatment or culling is key to reducing suffering and suboptimal performance.

-HOW: AssureWel protocol for birds needing further care: www.assurewel.org/ layinghens/birdsneedingfurthercare

-Common problems in laying hens include viral disease, bacterial infections, parasites, foot pad dermatitis, bumblefoot, hyperketosis and excessive claw growth .

-TARGET: Mortality < 3% at the end of lay.
+- WHAT: Record the incidence of sick or injured birds in the flock and the type of illness.
+WHY: Sick and injured birds need additional attention; early recognition, treatment or culling is key to - Whit sick and injured birds need additional attention, early recognition, treatment or culling is key to reducing suffering and suboptimal performance.
+HOW: AssureWel protocol for birds needing further care: www.assurewel.org/layinghens/birdsneedingfurthercare.html.
+Laying hens can become ill from viral diseases, bacterial infections, and parasites.
+Foot pad dermatitis, bumble foot, hyperkeratosis, and excessive claw growth are the most common foot problems.
+Osteoporosis is a major cause of mortality.
+TARGET: Mortality <3% at the end of lay.